Reconstructing the star formation rate for compact binary populations with the Einstein telescope: Estimation of the merger rate density

-The cumulative probability distribution of the secondary mock populations for each of the three mock populations Mock 1, Mock 2 and Mock 3 are shown in the left panel of Figure \ref{fig:det_eff_rate} in red, while the cumulative probability distribution of the detected sources form these secondary mock populations are shown in blue.
-For a given mock population, the ratio of the gradient of these curves, taking into account the number of sources in each set of population, essentially quantifies the detection efficiency.
+The cumulative probability distributions of the secondary mock populations for each of the three mock populations, that is, Mock 1, Mock 2, and Mock 3, are shown in the left panel of Figure \ref{fig:det_eff_rate} in red, while the cumulative probability distributions of the detected sources from these secondary mock populations are shown in blue.
+For a given mock population, we use the ratio of the gradient of these curves ---taking into account the number of sources in each set of populations--- to quantify the detection efficiency.